 - Tip 28: Establish an automatic website newsletter archive system and provide access to your newsletter archives to your subscribers.

 - Tip 29: Include an automatic unsubscribe link at the end of each newsletter edition to allow users to unsubscribe from your website without hassle, or taking up your time and resources.
 Why?
 Although we naturally don't want subscribers to cancel a subscription, for a variety of reasons, a subscriber's personal situation can change so that your newsletter may no longer be required.
-When you make unsubscription quick, easy and automatic, your subscriber can leave with with a positive association to your newsletter or website, while at the same time, automatic unsubscription minimizes any additional work that may otherwise be required of you (when you run a web business, you'll most likely already be busy enough).
+When you make unsubscribing quick, easy, automatic, your subscriber can leave with with a positive association to your newsletter or website, while at the same time, automatic unsubscription minimises any additional work that may otherwise be required of you (when you run a web business, you'll most likely already be busy enough).
 Also, you definitely don't want to devote newsletter resources to subscribers that do not want your newsletter.
-You can minimize unsubscription numbers by focusing on creating an interesting, quality-based newsletter, rather than making unsubscription difficult for your subscribers.
+You can minimise unsubscription numbers by focusing on creating a relevant, interesting, quality-based newsletter, rather than making unsubscription difficult for your subscribers.

 - Tip 30: When you have an automatic unsubscription process in place, during the final stage ideally also include a quick and easy web form that asks the subscriber whether they are unsubscribing through dissatisfaction or whether they would like to mention why they are unsubscribing, in order to address any shortcomings and help you provide a better service for others.
 If you write this web page in a considerate way, even subscribers who have not had a satisfactory experience with your newsletter, may provide some useful feedback.

 - Tip 31: Within your unsubscribe web form as suggested above, on the same page, thank your subscriber for subscribing originally and specifically mention that they are welcome to re-subscribe at any time in the future.